Kingxukai/linux/Documentation/usb/gadget-testing.rst

   $ aplaymidi -p24:0 to_gadget.mid

-The from_gadget.mid should sound identical to the to_host.mid.
+The from_gadget.mid should sound identical to the woke to_host.mid.

-The from_host.id should sound identical to the to_gadget.mid.
+The from_host.id should sound identical to the woke to_gadget.mid.

 MIDI files can be played to speakers/headphones with e.g. timidity installed::